From Individual Contributor → Manager: From Doing the Work to Enabling the Work (Next Level Series 2/5)

 The Self-Awareness Gap: Are You As Insightful As You Think?
 (Self-awareness series 1/3)

-Components of Self-Awareness
+Dimensions of Self-Awareness

 · 1A.
 Desires and motives.
 Do we know what drives us when we are really honest with ourselves?
-We may often think it is one thing, the aspirational movies (e.g., having an impact), and share that with others, but in reality, it could be something else or something in addition that we conceal (like status, power, belonging, or money).
+We may often think it is one thing, the aspirational motives (e.g., having an impact), and share that with others, but in reality, it could be something else or something in addition that we conceal (like status, power, belonging, or money).

 · 1B.
 Strengths, weaknesses, and capabilities.
 Do we fully understand our abilities and articulate them clearly?
-Are we aware of our strengths and leverage them to achieve desired results?
+Are we aware of our strengths and leveraging them to achieve desired results?
 Do we know our weaknesses and have a plan to address them?

 A relevant story involves a businessman seeking help from a guru.
 The businessman frequently interrupts the monk, so the monk fills the businessman’s cup of water and lets it overflow.
 The businessman reacts angrily, calling the monk crazy.
 The monk explains that the overflowing cup represents the businessman’s mind, which is full of information, preventing him from listening.
 This illustrates a weakness the businessman may not have been aware of - his propensity to talk rather than listen, hindering his ability to receive wise counsel.

 · 2A.
-Assessment of others.
+Reading Others.
 How good are we at reading the room?
 Do we have the social competence to understand others’ moods, behaviors, and motives?
-You may read somebody as being an excellent team player for 1-2 things you noticed have done to help the teams, but really the consensus is that this person is way more self-serving, and only when you are around, they act as a team player.
+You may read somebody as being an excellent team player for 1-2 things you noticed they have done to help the team, but really, the consensus is that this person is way more self-serving, and only when you are around do they act as a team player.
 The team dislikes working with this person because they take credit and share none.
-Accurate assessments of others involve recognizing the difference between the golden rule (treat others the way you want to be treated) and the platinum rule (treat others the way they want to be treated).

 Quote of the day: “People overestimate what they can do one year and underestimate what they can do in ten years.” -Bill Gates

-Question: How aware are you?
+Reflection Question: How aware are you?
 How do you know?
 Comment and share your experiences below; we’d love to hear.

 The next blog in this series 2/3 will focus on the challenges and benefits of self-awareness.